Take Your Next Step Into Ministry

 Carry on good and proper relationships with those in one’s home church.
 Make sure clear communication is occurring.

 Something is drastically wrong with our training.
-Many churches are filled with divisive people and focus on church politics3 rather than on following the Lord.
+Many churches are filled with divisive people and focus on church politics rather than on following the Lord.
 Others have experienced an actual church split.
 You are rare if you do not know of such a church.

-The Lord, however, wants to train up leaders like Jesus that were bold but tender to Him.
+The Lord, however, wants to train up leaders like Jesus who were bold but tender to Him.
 The modern spirit of individualism often prevents us from knowing how to wait upon God when tension arises with those in authority over us.

 Order your download of Take Your Next Step here! pdf and ePub!